mongodb/mongo-c-driver/src/libmongoc/doc/application-performance-monitoring.rst

 The MongoDB C Driver allows you to monitor all the MongoDB operations the driver executes.
 This event-notification system conforms to two MongoDB driver specs:

-* `Command Monitoring <https://github.com/mongodb/specifications/blob/master/source/command-monitoring/command-monitoring.rst>`_: events related to all application operations.
+* `Command Logging and Monitoring <https://github.com/mongodb/specifications/blob/master/source/command-logging-and-monitoring/command-logging-and-monitoring.rst>`_: events related to all application operations.
 * `SDAM Monitoring <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst>`_: events related to the driver's Server Discovery And Monitoring logic.

 To receive notifications, create a ``mongoc_apm_callbacks_t`` with :symbol:`mongoc_apm_callbacks_new`, set callbacks on it, then pass it to :symbol:`mongoc_client_set_apm_callbacks` or :symbol:`mongoc_client_pool_set_apm_callbacks`.